 Competitive advantage is what makes a customer choose your business over another one.
-By understanding, and promoting, a competitive advantage, companies can win a greater amount of market share.
+By understanding, and promoting such advantage, companies can win a greater amount of market share.

-Competitive advantage separates a surviving business with a thriving one, but the source of competitive advantage can change from sector to sector and company to company.
+Competitive advantage separates a surviving business from a thriving one, but the source can change from sector to sector and company to company.